gramener/gramex/gramex/apps/guide/capturehandler/README.md

 You can override the user by explicitly passing a cookie string using `?cookie=`.

+**All HTTP headers are passed through** by default.
+CaptureHandler sends them to Chrome (not PhantomJS), which passes it on to the target URL.

 If `capture.js` was not started, or it terminated, you can restart it by adding `?start` to the URL.
 It is safe to add `?start` even if the server is running.
 It restarts `capture.js` only if required.